poll, ppoll — wait for some event on a file descriptor

 ready = ppoll(&fds, nfds, tmo_p, &sigmask);

-is nearly equivalent to atomically
+is nearly equivalent to atomically executing the

 following calls: